 Soon the Disappointment was gaining altitude with Javernick’s brand-new submarine suspended beneath it.
 At a little under twenty miles per hour, it would take a full day to make it to Lake Mead.
 After dropping Professor Culpepper off in Woodland Hills, Javernick headed for Cajon Pass in the Cadillac.
 He wanted to take a few photos of the airship as it passed through the gap between the San Gabriels and the San Bernardino Range to the east.

-He found a spot in a parking area near the top of the pass, and carried a 35 mm camera equipped with a telephoto lens to the top of an overlook where he sat down on a large square shaped boulder to await the appearance of the Disappointment.
+He found a spot in a parking area near the top of the pass and carried a 35 mm camera equipped with a telephoto lens to the top of an overlook.
+He sat down on a large square shaped boulder to await the appearance of the Disappointment.
 He also carried a handheld mobile radio transceiver on his belt that he could use to communicate with Captain Dewberry when the airship was in range.

 It was a sunny afternoon, and the overlook afforded a splendid view of the San Bernardino Valley and the surrounding mountain peaks.
 A man and a woman sat on another copper-colored boulder on the hillside below him.
 After eavesdropping on their conversation for a few minutes, he discovered their names, Fred and Melody.
 He took an occasional belt from his hip flask and chuckled to himself as he listened to their birdbrained conversation.